 Full Scale Printable Horizontal Sundial Templates + Calculate and Set out Large Sundials for Gardens etc - Metric

-Select Hemisphere and enter your Latitude, (What's my Latitude?)
+Select Hemisphere and enter your Latitude.

-select Full Scale and hit Calculate to draw a full scale Sundial Template.
+Select Full Scale and hit Calculate to draw a full scale Sundial Template.

 Enter Latitude Degrees, Minutes and Seconds and hit Convert Decimal to convert to decimal degrees, and auto enter into Latitude box of Sundial Calculator.

 The Gnomon on your sundial needs to point to True North in the Northern Hemisphere, or True South in the Southern Hemisphere.

 Hit What's my Latitude ? then click your location on the map or drag pointer to orient your sundial.

 This will also add a red Magnetic North or South line to the template, adjusted for your selected location.

 Align this Magnetic North or South line with your compass North or South to 'Set' the sundial time.